c-porto/libconops/README.rst

 libconops
 =========

-A simple library to facilitate the implementation of state machines through transition tables.
+A simple library to facilitate the mission control and planning.

+.. _building-sec:

 Building
 --------